xylocone/npm-package-generator/README.md

 npg <package-name>
 ```

-**NOTE**: You must make sure that the package name you provide is available on the [npm registry](https://npmjs.com).
-If the package name you provide is taken, you won't immediately get an error, but your CI job will fail later.
+**NOTE**: You must make sure that the package name you've provided is available on the [npm registry](https://npmjs.com).
+If the package name you've provided is taken, you won't immediately get an error, but your CI job will fail later.

 Once the package has been scaffolded, you need add a Github remote repo.
 Then, you need to create two Github repo secrets to complete the configuration: